kasleiden/kasleiden.gitlab.io/_projects/2-kiba.md

 <br>

 #### Background
 Children with a specific phobia are really scared of certain objects, animals of situations.
-Some children for example are really scared of spiders, dogs, wasps, loud noises, getting an injection, heights or small spaces.
+Some children for example are really scared of spiders, dogs, wasps, loud noises, getting an injection, heights, or small spaces.
 A lot of children suffer from a specific phobia, and this can make life at home, school and beyond quite difficult.

 <br>

 #### For whom?
-Children between the age of 7 – 14 can go to three different locations in the Netherlands (Kenniscentrum Angst en Stress bij Jeugd in Leiden, UvA minds in Amsterdam & Accare, in Groningen) for diagnostics and treatment.
+Children between the age of 7 – 14 can go to five different locations in the Netherlands (Kenniscentrum Angst en Stress bij Jeugd in Leiden, UvA minds in Amsterdam, Kuin in Haarlem, Sieverding in Heemstede & Accare, in Groningen) for diagnostics and treatment.
 These institutions (and an institution in Germany) work on scientific research, together with a large international team, to be able to help children with a specific phobia in the best way possible.
 Within this research we offer a treatment of which we already know is helpful to most children with a specific phobia.

 <br>

 #### About the training
-In this project, we investigate whether we can improve the treatment of specific phobia’s for children with the help of an practice program at home.
+In this project, we investigate whether we can improve the treatment of specific phobias for children with the help of a practice program at home.
 We compare a training program using a mobile app – supported by a therapist – with a program with instructions from the therapist.
 A lottery allocates your child to one of the practice programs.
 When you and your child participate in this project you will visit one of the participating institutions a total of seven times.
 Participation is free.
 During the training the children will form a team with their therapist to conquer their fear.
 Your child will learn a lot about the situations he/she is afraid of and will learn how to better cope with this fear.
 Step by step the children practice conquering their fears and being in control of difficult situations.